 Once you have your message down, the next phase is to make sure it reaches the right people.
 If you have an audience that likes to read, your budget needs to focus on print.
 Not just print however, but the right types of publications.
 The aforementioned hammer purchasers are much better reached in Popular Mechanics than Time magazine.
 Planning the placement of your media is key to maximizing your marketing budget and your ROI.

 Need help with any of these phases of the marketing process?
 Harmon Group has decades of experience in finding what makes buyers tick and the industry knowhow to place the right media.
-Call us with your new campaign to get started.

 Until next time,